cameronneylon/barcelona-declaration-website/content/_index.md

 </br>
 {{< /rawhtml >}}

+* New report from Working Group 'Sustaining Infrastructures' [read more](/20260402_working_group_sustaining_infrastructures_report/)

 * Barcelona Declaration working groups now have their own section on the Barcelona Declaration website [read more](https://working-groups.barcelona-declaration.org/)

-* We are pleased to welcome Couperin as a new signatory of the Barcelona Declaration on Open Research Information [read more](/20260309_couperin_joins_the_barcelona_declaration)

 {{< rawhtml >}}